-Aside from the NASA collection, the art below has been exhibited in Streaming Museum programs.
+Aside from the NASA art collection and "Starman", the art below has been exhibited in Streaming Museum programs.

 “We came all this way to explore the Moon, and the most important thing is that we discovered the Earth.” – Bill Anders, Apollo 8 astronaut who took the first photograph of the earth in space on December 24, 1968